 Learning Goals Objectives Assessment 1.
-Our graduates will be effective 1.1.
-Our students will produce quality business and research-oriented documents. \checkmark communicators.
+Our graduates will be 1.1.
+Our students will produce quality $\checkmark$ effective business and research-oriented documents. communicators.
 1.2.
-Students are able to professionally present their ideas and also logically explain and defend their argument. \checkmark Our graduates will be skilled in team work and leadership.
-2.1.
-Students will be able to lead and participate in group for projects, discussion, and presentation. \checkmark 2.2.
+Students are able to professionally $\checkmark$ present their ideas and also logically explain and defend their argument.
+2. Our graduates will be 2.1.
+Students will be able to lead and $\checkmark$ skilled in team work and participate in group for projects, discussion, leadership. and presentation.
+2.2.
 Students will be able to apply leadership theories and related skills.
-3. Our graduates will be trained in ethics.
-3.1.
-In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+3. Our graduates will be 3.1.
+In a case setting, students will use trained in ethics. appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 3.2.
 Our students will practice ethics in the duration of the program.
-Our graduates will have a global perspective.
-4.1.
-Students will have an international exposure.
-5. Our graduates will be skilled in problem- solving and critical thinking.
-5.1.
-Our students will have a good understanding of fundamental theories in their fields. \checkmark 5.2.
+4. Our graduates will 4.1.
+Students will have an international have a global exposure. perspective.
+5. Our graduates will be 5.1.
+Our students will have a good $\checkmark$ skilled in problem- understanding of fundamental theories in solving and critical their fields. thinking.
+5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 5.3.
-Our students will demonstrate competency in critical thinking. \checkmark
+Our students will demonstrate $\checkmark$ competency in critical thinking.